luke-bauman/google-search-fixer-image-fix/README.md

+Fork of original in effort to restore image functionality

 Override the user-agent string presented to Google Search pages to receive the search experience shown to Chrome on Firefox for mobile / tablet.